melgabay/Reflectiz_Task/README.md

 For example, a product may appear with one value on one day and another on a different day.

 To make the automation more robust, the script does not rely only on the full dynamic identifier.
-Instead, it uses a stable `productCode` and searches the product list for an item whose `data-uniqueid` starts with that product code.
+Instead, it extracts and uses the stable `productCode`, which is the part before the underscore, and searches the product list for an item whose `data-uniqueid` starts with that product code.

 Example:

 - unstable values: `960856_14`, `960856_18`
 - stable part used by the script: `960856`

+The script first scans the current listing page for a matching product code.
+If no matching product card is found, it clicks the pagination "next" control (`span.pagingNextTextContainer` inside its parent link), waits for the next listing page to load, and searches again there.

-The script then builds the correct clickable selector dynamically from the variant that is currently available on the page.
+Once a matching product is found, the script builds the correct clickable selector dynamically from the variant that is currently available on the page.

-This was implemented specifically to handle day-to-day variation in the product listing.
+This was implemented specifically to handle both day-to-day variation in the product identifier and cases where the product is located on the next pagination page instead of the current one.

 ## Requirements